kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/balloon/docs.md

 ### balloon_img_src_dark

 Balloon head image URL for dark mode.
-URL must be relative to base URL. (without `/` prefix)
+URL must be relative to the base URL. (without `/` prefix)

 For example: